ahr9n/quranic-search-v2/backend/api/semantic/notebooks/README.md

-# Notebooks of Semantic Search
+# Jupyter Notebooks of Semantic Search

 Thanks to [Google Colaboratory Notebooks](https://colab.research.google.com/), we almost did all our work and development on it.